prasantadh/ctf_writeups/picoCTF2018/README.md

 we can just call header() three times instead of calling set_timer() and get_key().

-not, back in gdb we set a breakpoint on print_flag, before the call to decrypt_flag, so we can change the value of the key
+now, back in gdb we set a breakpoint on print_flag, before the call to decrypt_flag, so we can change the value of the key

 ```
 0x400802 <print_flag+9>:	call   0x400530 <puts@plt>